Best practice for healthcare providers

 Making working together easier – for patients and for us

 Our members expect us to be open and transparent with them at all times.
 So while we understand it can sometimes be difficult to discuss rates with patients, any provider who works with us has a responsibility to ask members - before any treatment starts - to check whether they have enough cover for their procedure.

 Our providers must also be able to provide full details on their billing procedures and charges, which we’ll audit from time to time in order to protect members’ financial interests.
 For example, when a member thinks they’ve been overcharged and this causes them distress or financial embarrassment, this will trigger a review of the provider’s recognition status.

 It’s always our aim to pay providers’ fees quickly and in full.
-To facilitate this process, we recommend the use of Healthcode electronic billing for practitioners or hospitals/facilities – a highly secure method which ensures accuracy and greater speed of payment.
+To facilitate this process, invoices should be submitted via Healthcode electronic billing for practitioners – a highly secure method which ensures accuracy and greater speed of payment.

 We consider all of the following to represent fraud

 - Up-coding - billing a procedure of higher complexity than the one performed

 - Unbundling - additional billing for component parts of a complex procedure

 - Billing for services that were not provided

 - Billing for services that were not medically necessary